 Follow the manufacturer's instructions carefully and we recommend keeping a copy of the claims made for the product in the event it fails to perform.
 It is vital all finishing systems are applied equally to both sides and edges at the same time.
-Rapid changes in ambient moisture are extremely detrimental especially when unbalanced.
+Rapid changes in ambient moisture are extremely detrimental especially when unhalanced.

-Danish oil is not suitable for use as a finish on any of our products.
-The application of a base coat stain or a paint primer alone is not deemed to form a seal.
+Natural oils such as Danish oil, tung oil and linseed oil are not suitable for use with any of our products.
+These solutions are penetrating oils and are not suitable for use with veneered doors.
+The application of a base coat stain or paint primer alone is not deemed to form a seal.
+Failures related to treatment will be assessed based on their application and the claims made by their manufacturer.